 4.3.2 Finance Circle will perform an annual financial review.

 4.3.3 At least every three years, the Governing Circle will engage a qualified professional to conduct an audit or review of INUUC’s financial records and report in writing to the Governing Circle.
-In alternate years, the Governing Circle will appoint an ad hoc circle to perform an informal review of some aspect of ’s financial records.
+In alternate years, the Governing Circle will appoint an ad hoc circle to perform an informal review of some aspect of INUUC’s financial records.

 4.3.4 The purposes to be accomplished through evaluation are to foster excellence in ministry work by ensuring that all staff and church leaders: